Akuli/jou/README.md

 Running tests:

 ```
-$ make test
+$ make test         # Run all tests quickly.
+Good for local development.
+$ make valgrind     # Run some of the tests with valgrind.
+$ make fulltest     # Very slow.
+Includes the other two.
+Runs in CI.
 ```

-This does a few things:
+Each of these commands:
-- It compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled.
+- compiles the Jou compiler if you have changed something in `src/` since the last time it was compiled
-- It runs all Jou files in `examples/` and `tests/`.
+- runs all Jou files in `examples/` and `tests/` (`make valgrind` only runs some files, see below)
-- It ensures that the Jou files output what is expected.
+- ensures that the Jou files output what is expected.

 The expected output is auto-generated from comments in the Jou files: